peopledoc/ansible-role-jenkins-api/README.md

             command: node_exists
             args:
               - node-1
+          register: result
+        - debug:
+            var: result.node_exists

-*Note:* `jenkins-api` module put the api result dictionary as facts using the command name as key.
-For example, the previous task result is stored as `node_exists`.
+*Note:* `jenkins-api` module put the api result dictionary with the command name as key.
+For example, the previous task result is stored as `result.node_exists`.

 Copyright
 ---------